shopmonkeyus/eds/README.md

 - **kafka** - used to stream data into a Kafka topic
 - **eventhub** - used to stream data to Microsoft Azure [EventHub](https://azure.microsoft.com/en-us/products/event-hubs)

-> Not all driver's currently support importing data

 You can get a list of drivers with example URL patterns by running the following:

 ```